cooperative-computing-lab/cctools/doc/manuals/old_projects/sand.md

 SAND is part of the [Cooperating Computing Tools](http://ccl.cse.nd.edu/software).
-You can download the CCTools from [this web page](http://ccl.cse.nd.edu/software/download), follow the [installation instructions](install.html), and you are ready to go.
+You can download the CCTools from [this web page](http://ccl.cse.nd.edu/software/download), follow the [installation instructions](../install), and you are ready to go.

-## Using SAND with the Celera Assembler⇗
+## Using SAND with the Celera Assembler

 If you are already using the Celera Assembler version 5.4, you can easily switch to using SAND to accelerate assemblies by using our modified